botcrypto-io/awesome-crypto-trading-bots/README.md

 * [ccxt](https://github.com/ccxt/ccxt) - A well-established JavaScript / Python / PHP crypto trading library supporting more than 120 bitcoin/altcoin exchanges.
 * [coinnect](https://github.com/hugues31/coinnect) - A Rust crypto trading library aiming to provide a complete access to main crypto currencies exchanges via REST API.
 * [Crypto-exchanges-gateway](https://github.com/aloysius-pgast/crypto-exchanges-gateway) - A self hosted unified REST API to various exchanges (can be used to automate trading or build bots).
-* [node-binance-api](https://github.com/jaggedsoft/node-binance-api) - A node.js library for the Binance API designed to be easy to use.
+* [node-binance-api](https://github.com/jaggedsoft/node-binance-api) - A Node.js library for the Binance API designed to be easy to use.
-* [python-binance](https://github.com/sammchardy/python-binance) - Binance Exchange API python implementation for automated trading
+* [python-binance](https://github.com/sammchardy/python-binance) - Binance Exchange API python implementation for automated trading.

 ## API and data providers